davidtchiu/davidtchiu.github.io/teaching/cs161/hwk0.me/index.md

     - `package.bluej`
     - `README.txt`

-3. For this assignment, you only need to locate the file(s) ending in `.java`.
+3. For this assignment, you only need to locate the file, `AboutMe.java`.
 This is called your *source code*, and it contains all the code you just wrote!
 Now go to our course page on Canvas and click on the assignment to which you are submitting.
 Click on "Submit Assignment."

-    - Upload all the file(s) ending in `.java` from your project folder.
+    - Upload this filefrom your project folder.
-    - Click "Submit Assignment" again to upload it.
+    - Click "Submit Assignment" again to save.
+    - Feel free to write me an email to ensure that I received the right file on my end.

 #### Grading